Best Things to do in Alicante – Ultimate Guide

 Walk at the promenade

-Explanada de España is the main promenade of the town adorned with palm trees and 6.5 million marble tiles, creating a wavy form.
-It starts from Port of Alicante and ends at mark Hersch statue.
+Explanada de España is the town’s main promenade, adorned with palm trees and 6.5 million marble tiles, creating a wavy form.
+It starts from Port of Alicante and ends at Mark Hersch’s statue.
 For many locals and travelers, the promenade is a meeting point and an excellent spot to relax and enjoy the surroundings.

 Get lost in the Barrio de la Santa Cruz

-Leading towards the Santa Barbara Castle, this colorful neighborhood is a must-see among Alicante attractions.
-Part of Alicante Old Town, the barrio features small, white houses with multicolored doors, balconies, and window frames, narrow streets, and flower pots, to name a few.
+Leading towards Santa Barbara Castle, this colorful neighborhood is a must-see among Alicante attractions.
+Part of Alicante Old Town, the barrio features tiny, white houses with multicolored doors, balconies, window frames, narrow streets, and flower pots, to name a few.

 Enjoy the city views from L’Ereta Park

-Once you walk out from Santa Cruz neighborhood, you’ll find yourself at L’Ereta Park, located right at the foot of Mount Benacantil.
+Once you walk out of the Santa Cruz neighborhood, you’ll find yourself at L’Ereta Park, located right at the foot of Mount Benacantil.
 It runs from the Castle of Santa Barbara towards the port and Postiguet Beach.

 The park offers fantastic panoramic views of orange rooftops backdropped with the turquoise Mediterranean.

 I would suggest taking the path from the park towards the beach after you’ve explored Santa Barbara.
-The pathway is full of decks and rest-stops with gorgeous views.
+The pathway is full of decks, and the rest stops with gorgeous views.

 Wander through the Castle of Santa Barbara

-One of the best things to do in Alicante is the visit the Castle of Santa Barbara, located on the top of Mount Benacantil.
-Considered as one of the most massive medieval fortresses in Spain with unbeatable views of the Alicante shore, the fortification is of Arab origin.
+One of the best things to do in Alicante is to visit the Castle of Santa Barbara, located on Mount Benacantil.
+Considered one of the most massive medieval fortresses in Spain, with unbeatable views of the Alicante shore, the fortification is of Arab origin.
 However, almost none of its original features remain.

-The territory is pretty big, and the views of the Mediterranean sea are absolutely gorgeous!
+The territory is pretty big, and the Mediterranean Sea views are absolutely gorgeous!
 So prepare to spend at least an hour here to visit some of the essential parts of the castle.
 Some rooms even display art or exhibitions.

-I would suggest bringing your own snack and water.
-Even though there are cafes, the prices are quite hight and touristy.
+I would suggest bringing your snack and water.
+Even though there are cafes, the prices are pretty high and touristy.

-There is a lift that takes you to and from the castle to Postiguet Beach for a fee.
+A lift takes you to and from the castle to Postiguet Beach for a certain fee.

-Admire the architecture of Basilica of St. Maria
+Admire the architecture of the Basilica of St. Maria

 Santa Maria Basilica was built over the remains of the Great Mosque between the 14th and 16th centuries.
 It has a Valencian Gothic style and is the oldest active church in town.
-The basilica has a chape of a cross and features six side chapels.
-It is home to a highly valuable collection of art and documents.
+The basilica has the shape of a cross and features six side chapels.
+It is home to a precious collection of art and documents.

 A Roman Catholic co-cathedral dedicated to San Nicolás of Bari dates back to the 17th century.
-Similar to the St. Maria Basilica, the cathedral was built over the remains of an old mosque.
+Like the St. Maria Basilica, the cathedral was built over the remains of an old mosque.

 Walk in the pedestrian street full of mushroom sculptures